AlphaCTX/mcpluginsite/README.md

 ## Features

 - **Admin login** with a fixed username and password defined in `config.php`.
-- **Plugin management** where the admin can upload new plugins, see download counts and remove plugins.
+- **Plugin management** where the admin can upload plugins, edit details and remove entries.
+Minecraft versions 1.16–1.21 can be selected per upload.
-- **Update posts** section to publish short updates that appear on the home page.
+- **Update posts** section with rich text editing to publish news that appears on the home page.
 - **Public plugin listing** with search capability and download tracking.
 - **Download statistics** chart on the admin dashboard.

 ## Files

 - `index.php` – public landing page showing featured plugins, the latest update and plugin search.
+- `plugin.php` – individual plugin page with description and download tabs.
+- `functions.php` – helpers for site configuration.
 - `admin.php` – administration dashboard for managing plugins and updates.
 - `upload.php` – AJAX endpoint for plugin uploads.
 - `download.php` – serves jar files and records downloads.